dianaangelova/dianaangelova/README.md

 ### Hi there 👋
-🌱 I’m currently learning Java at Softuni.
+🌱 I am currently learning Java at Softuni.

 <!--
 **dianaangelova/dianaangelova** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.